Orr Fellowship - An Experience Like No Other

-Housing: Variety of apartments but also historic homes, some recently restored (Fosq is home to HGTV show "Good Bones" fun fact)
+Housing: Variety of apartments but also historic homes, some recently restored (Fosq is home to HGTV show "Good Bones")

-What to do: Many local breweries, arcade bar, line dancing at fountain square theater, local music venues and it's all connected to downtown via the Cultural Trail
+What to do: Many local breweries, arcade bar, line dancing at the theater, local music venues, and it's all connected to downtown via the Cultural Trail

 Vibe: College town